 This article is a guest post by Abigail Hopkins

 Coaching clients one-on-one is rewarding, but it is also a lot of work.
 You may find that you eventually hit a ceiling when you’re trading time for money.
 This is where group programs come in.
-Taking on multiple clients at once allows you to help more people, increase your impact, and boost your income without draining your energy.
-Create a group program, get sign ups and guide participants through it as a unit.
+Working with multiple coaching clients at once allows you to help more people, increase your impact, and boost your income without draining your energy.
+Create a group nutrition coaching program, get sign ups and guide participants through it as a unit.
 No customization of resources necessary!

-I’m here to tell you that running a group program can be a lot more simple than you think!
+I’m here to tell you that running a group coaching program can be a lot easier than you think!
 I’ve boiled everything down into an easy-to-follow six-step process that you can follow to get a group nutrition program off the ground in no time.
 Let’s get to work!

 - Who is your ideal participant, and what problem will this program solve for them?